vorticity/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/designer.rst

 ---------------------------

 Qt Designer can be extended by writing plugins.
-Normally this is done using C++ but PyQt also allows you to write plugins in Python.
+Normally this is done using C++ but PyQt4 also allows you to write plugins in Python.
 Most of the time a plugin is used to expose a custom widget to Designer so that it appears in Designer's widget box just like any other widget.
 It is possibe to change the widget's properties and to connect its signals and slots.